-FRSH 098 English - Fresh Start (5) Introduction to literacy and study skills for beginning students enrolled in the Fresh Start program.
-Academically, the focus is on beginning students enrolled in the Fresh Start program.
-Academically, the focus is on developing competence in reading, English, and technology, but instruction is also provided for social development and is aimed at providing students with skills to be resilient and to focus on program completion.
+FRSH 098 English - Fresh Start (5)

+Introduction to literacy and study skills for beginning students enrolled in the Fresh Start program.
+Academically, the focus is on developing competence in Reading, English, and Technology, but instruction is also provided for social development and is aimed at providing students with skills to be resilient and to focus on program completion.